nextras/orm/docs/embeddables.md

 #### Conventions

-As always, you may want to change the default embeddable mapping to db column names.
-Just use `->` as a nested separator for entity property name and use the [usual API](conventions).
+As always, you may want to change the default embeddable mapping to database column names.
+Just use `->` as a nested separator for the entity property name and use the [usual API](conventions).

 ```php
 protected function createConventions(): IConventions